reticivis-net/aidatasetfromvideo/README.md

 ![app](screenshots/app.png)

 The app will begin to play the video subtitle-by-subtitle.

-All text in brackets (i.e. `[screams]`) is removed.
+The subtitles are automatically cleaned up to aid assignment.
+All text in brackets (i.e. `[screams]`) is removed, as well as some other typical things in subtitles (dashes, html tags, excessive newlines).
+If the program removes actual dialog, there is a "revert to unfiltered" option when clicking "Revert Text".
+To accompany this, there is an "Edit Text" button to manually modify the subtitle.

 Each subtitle can be assigned to a "character".
 Each character will have their own dataset once the voice lines are exported.
 Voice lines must be assigned to a character if you wish for them to be exported.